 - Keep your head up.
 If you get stuck while doing assignments, try finding all the routes you can to work on the problem but don’t spend a lot of time working on it because your schedule will get messed up for the rest of your night.
-You can always ask your older siblings or an adult to help you tackle your assignments.
+You can always ask your older siblings or an adult to help with my English homework.

 - Take brakes.
 Most individuals tend to suffer low attention span, and therefore sitting for a lengthy amount of time without relaxing or stretching out will make them less productive.
 You, therefore, need to take breaks in between yeah steady to help you refresh your mind.
 You can take 15-minute breaks after every hour of reading, which works the best for most people.

 Get ready to go